-Finally, even though this comes at #10, I think this is by far the most important type of content you should be creating.
+Even though this comes at #10, I think this is, by far, the most important type of content you should be creating.

 Having other people contribute to your content increases your reach to those micro-communities of users who follow and engage with those niche experts on their sites or social media channels.

 There are many forms of collaborative content you can create.

 - “Top experts talk on…” listicles.
 This one works particularly well for newsworthy or trending topics.

 - Webinars where niche experts are invited to discuss a particular topic